Best rental yields in Paris

 The best rental period

 Residential and university areas are suitable for long-term rentals, while more touristy areas are suitable for medium and short-term rentals.
 In addition, short-term rental yields are significantly higher.
 It should also be noted that short-term rentals offer more flexibility.
-Owners can stay in the property for a period of time and have it on Airbnb while they are away.
+Owners can stay in the property for some time and have it on Airbnb while they are away.

 Invest in Paris with GuestReady